ppy/osu-wiki/wiki/Beatmapping/Mapping_techniques/Flow/en.md

 ### Visual implications

-To further make a beatmap look and feel more natural, mappers may use [streams](/wiki/Beatmap/Pattern/Stream) or sliders with curves that reinforce suggested direction of movement.
+To further make a beatmap look and feel more natural, mappers may use sliders with different shapes that reinforce suggested direction of movement.
 Since sliders bodies do not need to be followed perfectly, because the cursor only needs to reach the [slider ticks](/wiki/Beatmapping/Slider_tick), they may be adjusted and bent in lots of ways without affecting the movement required to clear them.
-This fact may be used both in favour of an already present movement trajectory, or to help the player pick up a new movement type.
+This allows slidershapes to complement an existing movement trajectory, or help the player pick up a new movement trajectory.

 ## Application